PHPWord

 Answer:

-– Makes laws.
+Legislative Powers – Makes laws.

-– Passes the Budget and Money Bills.
+Financial Powers – Passes the Budget and Money Bills.

-– Holds government accountable through
+Executive Control – Holds government accountable through No-Confidence Motion.

-– Can impeach the President and judges.
+Judicial Powers – Can impeach the President and judges.

-– Participates in constitutional amendments.
+Amendment Powers – Participates in constitutional amendments.

 Explain the composition and powers of the Rajya Sabha.